top of page

 BIO | GALLERY

-Alongside her musical path, Arrika built a successful career in project coordination, including work on the Sprint Center in Downtown Kansas City—where she proudly signed the final steel beam during construction, a lasting symbol of her ties to the city.
-In 2006, she created The Cellar Gallery & Lounge, a unique venue at 19th & Main that fused live jazz with visual art.
+Alongside her musical path, Arrika built a successful career in project coordination and administration, including work on the Sprint Center Arena in Downtown Kansas City—where she proudly signed the final steel beam during construction, a lasting symbol of her ties to the city.
+In 2006, she opened The Cellar Gallery & Lounge, a unique venue at 19th & Main that fused live jazz with visual art.
 As curator, booker, and manager, she transformed the space into a creative hub, earning praise from The Jazz Ambassadors Magazine for its relaxed, artistic energy and commitment to local talent.

-Arrika moved from Kansas City to New Orleans in 2015, where she performed extensively before relocating to Colorado’s Front Range in 2019 to launch Silver Senior Entertainment Services, bringing music and arts programming to seniors living with memory loss and dementia.
-Stepping back from the stage to build the business, she witnessed firsthand how music can spark memory, joy, and connection—deepening her belief in its power to heal.
+Arrika relocated from Kansas City to New Orleans in 2014, where she performed at notable venues including Fritzel’s European Jazz Club, the New Orleans Mint, and at a number of private gallery events.
+In 2019, she traveled from New Orleans to Colorado’s Front Range to launch Silver Senior Entertainment Services, providing music and arts programming to seniors living with memory loss and dementia.
+Stepping back from the stage to build the business, she witnessed firsthand how music can spark memory, joy, and connection—deepening her belief in its transformative power to heal.

 As a vocalist, Arrika blends gritty edge with soft phrasing and emotional depth.
 Influenced by artists from Irving Berlin and Billie Holiday to Mahalia Jackson and James Taylor, her style draws from classic jazz, Motown, folk, and timeless American songwriting.
 She’s known for her ability to bring lyrics to life—honoring the original form before making a song her own.
 In addition to singing, she is a songwriter and has composed several original songs, showcasing her unique creative voice.